c-o-pr/ddrescue-helper/README.md

 **`ddrescue-helper.sh`** is a bash script for running __GNU ddrescue__ on macOS and Linux.

-This script helps you, it does not think for you.
-Consider every action you take with this helper.

 # OVERVIEW

 `ddrescue-helper.sh` makes using GNU ddrescue easier: